jamidwyer/feeder/README.md

 lookzi
 ======
-Basic geolocation and API functionality with AngularJS.
+Start on grabbing various social media feeds by username with JS and PHP.
+Currently totally does not do that, so I apologize if you ended up here for that.

-For a working app, you'll need a keys.php file in the php directory, like this:
+When it does work, you'll need a keys.php file in the php directory, like this:

 <?php
     $keys = array(
         "flickr" =>"YOUR FLICKR API KEY GOES HERE", "twitter" => array(